Alaskan parchment scrip: Russian-American Company currency

-The Russian-American Company (RAC) (full name- "the Russian-American Company under the Protection of His Imperial Majesty") was chartered by Russian Tsar Paul I on 8 July 1799.
+The Russian-American Company (RAC) (full name: the Russian-American Company under the Protection of His Imperial Majesty) was chartered by Russian emperor Paul I on 8 July 1799.
 This 20-year charter granted the RAC an exclusive monopoly for any and all produce from (primarily the fur trade) as well as the general administration of colonial Russian America.
-Each of the five main districts (New Archangel, Kodiak, Unalaska, Ross, and Northern Islands) housed a RAC store which only accepted company scrip and charged a 35% markup on basic commodities.
+Each of the five main districts, namely New Archangel, Kodiak, Unalaska, Ross, and Northern Islands, housed a RAC store which only accepted company scrip, and charged a 35% markup on basic commodities.

 RAC employees and local native hunters were paid in company script redeemable only at company stores.
-Though first made of thick card stock, this scrip was later made from parchment and walrus hide.
+Though first made of thick card stock, this scrip was later made from parchment, and walrus hide.

 Scrip Issues

-In 1803 Alexander Andreyevich Baranov, one of the directors of the RAC, proposed the creation of a colonial currency for use in Russian America, to be printed on parchment for greater durability.
+In 1803, Alexander Andreyevich Baranov, one of the directors of the RAC, proposed the creation of a colonial currency for use in Russian America, to be printed on parchment for greater durability.
 The first issue of currency (12,000 rubles) did not arrive until 1816, and it was printed on a heavy card stock.
-A second issue arrived in 1822 printed on the same material.
+A second issue arrived in 1822, printed on the same material.
 Given the climate of Alaska and constantly being outdoors, the currency did not survive long in circulation.
 Only four examples from the first two issues are known to exist: a 25 kopeck, 50 kopeck, and one ruble note from 1816 and a single one ruble note from 1822.

-Constantly needing to replace damaged and worn notes, a third issue (on parchment) arrived in 1826 with higher denomination notes on color-tinted parchment (e.g., blue 5 ruble notes and red 10 ruble notes).
+Constantly needing to replace damaged and worn notes, a third issue (on parchment) arrived in 1826, with higher denomination notes on color-tinted parchment (e.g., blue 5 ruble notes and red 10 ruble notes).
 Later issues (e.g., 1842, 1846, 1848) varied the ink overprint color for each denomination: 10 kopeck (brown), 25 kopeck (black), 50 kopeck (lilac), 1 ruble (green), 5 ruble (blue ink on blue-tinted parchment), 10 ruble (red ink on red-tinted parchment).
 The issue of 1852 changed the color scheme of the ruble notes: black ink on light yellow (1 ruble), black ink on blue (5 ruble), and black ink on red (10 ruble).

-Lower denomination notes- 10, 25, and 50 kopeck notes were the same size (except for the one-issue round 10 kopeck note).
+Lower denomination notes – 10, 25, and 50 kopeck notes – were the same size (except for the one-issue round 10 kopeck note).
 In an attempt to help the largely illiterate native population of Russian America, these lower denomination notes were systematically altered: the 10 kopeck had two holes made, one in each of the upper corners, the 25 kopeck had all four corners clipped, and the 50 kopeck had the upper two corners clipped.